God's grace is personal yet has communal, societal and global dimensions

 Prison Ministry and Community Theatre

 "I was in prison and you visited me.”
-In response to God’s call in Jesus Christ in our time and context this project will develop new prison and immigrant ministries in greater Elizabeth/Newark.
-This will include organizing alternative worship and community theatre on themes of incarceration, trauma and liberation.
-Educational ministry will be organized and led in a local prison.
-Community theatre will be developed working directly with our brothers and sisters who were incarcerated to write, direct, and perform original plays with the community.
+In response to God’s call in Jesus Christ this project develops alternative worship and community theatre on themes of trauma, mass incarceration, and recovery along with educational ministry taught in local and state prisons.
+Community theatre partners directly with our brothers and sisters who were incarcerated to write, direct, and perform original plays.

 Presbyterians Renewing In Spirit and Mission (PRISM)

-"Together we are the body of Christ" This is a concerted effort of Elizabeth Presbyterian Churches and the Elizabeth Presbyterian Center to provide opportunities for transformation and social witness to Jesus Christ in the city of Elizabeth.
-PRISM funds urban ministries in greater Elizabeth, including several mission projects at Second Church.
+"Together we are the body of Christ" This is a concerted effort of Elizabeth Presbyterian Churches and the Elizabeth Presbyterian Center to provide opportunities for transformation and social witness.
+PRISM funds urban ministries in greater Elizabeth, including mission projects at Second Church.

 AGAPE Community Kitchen